-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise CFX's basic financial statements.
-The calculation of composite debt service ratio, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
-This information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit, of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements and other records used to prepare the financial statements and other records used to prepare the financial statements and other records used to prepare the financial statements and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise CFX's basic financial statements.
+The introductory section, calculation of composite debt service ratio on page B-48, statistical section, and the continuing disclosure supplement, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The calculation of the composite debt service ratio is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.